octohedron/suresta.github.io/content/en/_index.md

         - name: Coding Assistance
           icon: code-bracket
           description: Confer with our experts in languages like Golang, Python, Typescript, Javascript, Java, and others to troubleshoot and refactor your code
-        - name: Highly Rated
+        - name: Unparalleled Expertise
           icon: star
-          description: World-class expertise, including projects with Goldman Sachs, The European Patent Office, and dozens of other industry leaders
+          description: Our services are provided by industry-experts, bringing with them prior experience in a range of industries, from healthcare and banking, to mobile apps and customer service
         - name: Personalize and Customize
           icon: rectangle-group
           description: Our world-class customer service team will work with you to find a subscription package that works for you and your needs, no more no less